Heavy-Tailed NGG Mixture Models: Simulation study

 \subsection{Monte carlo simulation study}

 We now report the main findings of a Monte Carlo simulation study.
-For each scenario from Section~\ref{oneshot}, we simulated 100 data sets each containing $n = 1\,000$ observations.
-All models have been fitted using stable process scale mixture models with the same specifications and MCMC settings as described in Section~\ref{oneshot}.
-We start with the univariate unit Pareto scenario, which will reinforce our preference for stable process scale mixture models.
+For each scenario from Section~\ref{oneshot}, we simulated 100 data sets, each containing $n = 1\,000$ observations.
+All models have been fitted using stable process scale mixture models with the same specifications and MCMC settings described in Section~\ref{oneshot}.
+We start with the univariate unit Pareto scenario, which will reinforce our preference for NGG-$\mathcal{N}$ scale mixture models.

-In Figure~\ref{fig:mcmcuniv} we present the posterior Monte Carlo means of the log-survival estimates for the tail of the univariate scenario and compare it with the corresponding Monte Carlo mean for a Dirichlet process mixture based on the same kernel.
-As can be seen from Figure~\ref{fig:mcmcuniv}, stable process mixing accurately estimates the tail, whereas Dirichlet process mixing markedly underestimates it; this numerical evidence showcases that the proposed stable process scale mixtures are a natural option for modeling risk and extremes in a heavy-tailed framework.
+In Figure~\ref{fig:mcmcuniv}, we present the posterior Monte Carlo means of the log-survival estimates for the tail of the univariate scenario and compare it with the corresponding Monte Carlo mean for a Dirichlet process mixture based on the same kernel.
+As can be seen from Figure~\ref{fig:mcmcuniv}, a stable process mixture accurately estimates the tail, whereas a Dirichlet process mixture markedly underestimates it; this numerical evidence showcases that the proposed stable process scale mixtures are a natural option for modeling risk and extremes in a heavy-tailed framework.
 Such numerical performance of the proposed methods finding is not surprising in light of Theorem~\ref{props}~a); the performance over the bulk (not shown) is comparable for both forms of mixing.
-Interestingly, Figure~\ref{fig:mcmcuniv} also reveals that the Monte Carlo mean based on fitting Dirichlet process mixture with a Pareto kernel and a Gamma centering distribution overestimates the tail of the distribution.
-Such numerical finding is not surprising, keeping in mind Theorem~\ref{props}~b), given that the left endpoint of the Gamma centering distribution function is 0 and hence the resulting mixture is super heavy-tailed (i.e.~$\alpha(F) = 0$).
+Interestingly, Figure~\ref{fig:mcmcuniv} also reveals that the Monte Carlo mean based on fitting the Dirichlet process mixture with a Pareto kernel and a gamma-centering distribution overestimates the tail of the distribution.
+Such numerical finding is not surprising, keeping in mind Theorem~\ref{props}~b), given that the left endpoint of the gamma centering distribution function is 0 and hence the resulting mixture is super heavy-tailed (i.e., $\alpha(F) = 0$).
 Next, we move to the bivariate and conditional scenarios from Section~\ref{oneshot}.
 Figure \ref{fig:mcmc} shows 100 posterior estimated contours for the three bivariate scenarios.
-As it can be seen from the latter figure, the proposed stable process scale mixture model can capture the true contours over different levels of dependence (Scenarios 1--2) and even with challenging marginals such as mixtures (Scenario~3).
-The results for the conditional scenarios are presented in the supporting information (Section 3) and also suggest an overall good performance of the proposed methods.
+As can be seen from the latter figure, the proposed stable process scale mixture model can capture the true contours over different levels of dependence (Scenarios 1--2) and even with challenging marginals such as mixtures (Scenario~3).
+The results for the conditional scenarios are presented in the supplementary material (Section 4) and also suggest an overall good performance of the proposed methods.